Thornlea Secondary School

-Thornlea Secondary School is a public high school, in the Regional Municipality of York, that opened in 1968 and is located in Markham, Ontario, Canada, in the Thornhill neighbourhood, on the northeast corner of Bayview Avenue and Willowbrook Road, just south of Highway 407.
+Thornlea Secondary School is a public high school in the Regional Municipality of York, opened in 1968 and located in Markham, Ontario, Canada, in the Thornhill neighbourhood, on the northeast corner of Bayview Avenue and Willowbrook Road, just south of Highway 407.

 The school began in 1968 as an educational experiment.
 The curriculum was varied and specialized, following a trimester system, and students were encouraged to address their teachers by their first names and focus on independent learning.
-Around 1980 this model gave way to a more traditional academic environment.
+Around 1980, this model gave way to a more traditional academic environment.

 Academic life

-Alongside traditional disciplinary staples such as English, mathematics, science (chemistry, physics, and biology), physical education, and social science (divided evenly between history and geography), Thornlea also offers courses in the fine arts, music (vocal, choral, orchestral, wind ensemble and jazz), drama, Introduction to business studies (General, marketing, and accounting), and design and technology (automotive maintenance, communications, media & film studies, woodworking and engineering, cosmetology).
-A survey course in philosophy that is generally popular among Thornlea seniors has also been offered inconsistently over the years, depending upon the availability of a qualified instructor.
-A variety of creative writing courses have also been offered over the years, again, the existence of which has typically been a function of instructor interest and availability.
+Alongside traditional disciplinary staples such as English, mathematics, science (chemistry, physics, and biology), physical education, and social science (divided evenly between history and geography), Thornlea also offers courses in the fine arts, music (vocal, choral, orchestral, wind ensemble, and jazz), drama, introduction to business studies (general, marketing, and accounting), and design and technology (automotive maintenance, communications, media and film studies, woodworking, engineering, and cosmetology).
+A survey course in philosophy, generally popular among Thornlea seniors, has also been offered inconsistently over the years depending on the availability of a qualified instructor.
+A variety of creative writing courses have also been offered over the years, the existence of which has typically depended on instructor interest and availability.

-The school has special education courses & classes (some integrated, some self-contained) including: Autism (various courses run based on need), Alternative Education, and Acquired Brain Injury.
+The school offers special education courses and classes — some integrated, some self-contained — including programs for students with autism, those in alternative education, and those with acquired brain injury.

 Criticisms

-The physical structure of the building itself has been the target of many complaints, notably due to its poor internal ventilation, and its noticeable lack of exterior windows (there are windows inside the school).
-This architectural peculiarity is accounted for by the fact that Thornlea was originally intended to be a prototype for an educational model where external stimuli (such as vegetation, the sky, wildlife) are minimized, while internal stimuli (such as bookshelves, other students in class, computer terminals) are maximized.
-The idea was that students would then be less distracted and more psychologically conditioned to focus on their studies during the day.
-However, some classrooms and staff rooms are located in the middle of the school surrounded by walls.
-This leads to overheating and poor ventilation in summer.
-At some point the experiment was abandoned, and a new southern wing was built during the 2000–01 school year, complete with windows for every classroom that has an externally facing wall.
+The physical structure of the building has been the target of many complaints, notably due to its poor internal ventilation and lack of exterior windows (there are windows inside the school).
+This architectural peculiarity stems from the fact that Thornlea was originally designed as a prototype for an educational model where external stimuli — such as vegetation, the sky, and wildlife — are minimized, while internal stimuli — such as bookshelves, other students, and computer terminals — are maximized.
+The idea was that students would be less distracted and more psychologically conditioned to focus on their studies.
+However, some classrooms and staff rooms are located in the middle of the school surrounded by walls, leading to overheating and poor ventilation in summer.
+The experiment was eventually abandoned, and a new southern wing with windows for every externally facing classroom was built during the 2000–01 school year.

-In the 2012–2013 school year, the school gained local media attention when it was discovered that the principal planned on painting over the murals that adorned the empty spaces above the lockers.
+In the 2012–2013 school year, the school gained local media attention when it was discovered that the principal planned to paint over the murals adorning the empty spaces above the lockers.

 Specialized programs

-Thornlea Secondary School hosts four main specialized programs, these programs are ACAM, AP, SHSM and French Immersion.
+Thornlea Secondary School hosts four main specialized programs: ACAM, AP, French Immersion, and SHSM.